-- (b) The Speaker shall appoint all special committees and conference committees as the Speaker determines to be necessary. - (c) The Speaker shall be an ex officio voting member of all standing and special committees.
+- (a) The Speaker shall appoint conference committees as the Speaker determines to be necessary. - (b) Upon creation of a standing conference committee, the Speaker shall appoint the chairperson, vice-chairperson and membership of the standing conference committee. - (c) The Speaker shall be an ex officio voting member of all standing conference committees.